What is Billable Utilization Rate and Why It Matters

 For example, employees may spend time explaining or training other employees, or they may be active in sales activities.
 We need to be able to measure the time spent on this type of activity, which nevertheless serves the company but should not penalize the billable utilization rate.

-Only an appropriate time and resource planning tool will enable these calculations to be made automatically.
+Only one Time and time management tool resource planning adapted will allow these calculations to be made automatically.

 The billable utilization rate does not measure the quality of employees' work or their contribution to achieving the company's objectives.